 A database migration tool for SQLAlchemy.

-Alembic is a new database migrations tool, written by the author of SQLAlchemy.
+Alembic is a database migrations tool written by the author of SQLAlchemy.
 A migrations tool offers the following functionality:

 - Can emit ALTER statements to a database in order to change the structure of tables and other constructs